Small but mighty for satellite IoT connectivity

 Our billing is flexible, and allows you to pay only when you’re using your devices.
 Line rental is sold in one-month blocks and credits are bought in packs.
 If you have several RockBLOCKs, credits are shared from a credit pool amongst all your devices.
 You don’t need to buy separate packs of credits for each device.
 Similarly, if only some of your devices are being used at any one time, you don’t need to pay for line rental on those which aren’t in use.

 Yes.
 Ground Control has been an Iridium Partner since 2008.
-We’ve been developing all sorts of products, but most famously we’re the people behind YB Tracking.
+We’ve developed all sorts of products, from RockBLOCKs through to the MCD-MissionLINK case-based satellite internet solution, and we’re also the people behind YB Tracking.